Frequently Asked Questions about Sword & Spirit Seminary

 C (Comfortable)‒ Indicates the course is on the easier half of the spectrum, but not as easy as the lowest level.
 Indicates that the course should be comfortable for most students.

-R (Rigorous)‒ Indicates that the subject difficulty, the incoming familiarity of the material, the amount of materaial, the detail expected to be retained and/or other factors may require more concentration and effort than the easy or comfortable courses.
+R (Rigorous)‒ Indicates that the subject difficulty, the incoming familiarity of the material, the amount of material, the detail expected to be retained and/or other factors may require more concentration and effort than the easy or comfortable courses.
 Though these courses may be more rigorous, they are in-no-way overwhelming and will yield deeper and/or greater educational benefit.

 F (Formidable)‒ Indicates the course will require exceptional effort, concentration, and study in order to do well on the quizzes.
 Can be overwhelming for some students.
 Formidable courses are for those who are ready for significant challenge.